 Academic progression in Surgical Technology includes successful completion of the course requirements and demonstrated competence in the cognitive, psychomotor, and affective domains.
-Surgical Technology classroom, laboratory, and clinical requirements should be met without the addition of any extra points or rounding of grades.
+Surgical Technology program courses must be taken in order, at the designated time of offering.
+If a student does not successfully complete a course, they are subject to program dismissal.

 Progression in Surgical Technology is dependent on meeting the following criteria: